drupalprojects/mutual_credit/README.txt

 Create an offer and a want
 See them on the directory tab in the user profile
-See them in the public directory (link in navigation menu) HOW DO WE CHECK PRINTABLE VIEW WITH MINIMAL SETUP?
+See them in the public directory (link in navigation menu)

-Requack
-Create a reuest.
-At /requests, click complete and choose user 3 at user/3 see the acknowledgement count

 Anonymous users
 Log out.
-See if you can see any transaction information, user profiles, or offers and wants Try going directory to user/3 directory/recent_offers transactions
+See if you can see any exchange information, user profiles, or offers and wants Try going directory to user/3 directory/recent_offers exchanges

 Mass pay
 Log in as user 1